 If you’re interested in moving into a different type of business online; you may be interested in learning about affiliate marketing instead.

-I make money online, from both affiliate marketing & paid advertising.
+I make money online, from both affiliate marketing & paid advertising on my website.

-But, there are other many ways you can profit from having your own website or blog.
+However, there are other many ways you can profit from having your own website or blog too.

 For starters, you can promote various products and services, (you don’t have to be tied down to one company – which is usually the case with MLMs).

 There are so many different options to choose from and you can even promote multi-level-marketing opportunities, if that’s what interests you.